 Faster response times + more relevant content = happier customers. 😄 Happier customers lead to higher brand trust, better reviews, more word-of-mouth, increased sales, and business success all around. 📈

 And that’s exactly our job here at Chatfuel: to help you find business success with a Messenger bot.
 That’s why we’re here to guide you through these Facebook Messenger policy changes, so your business can adapt and thrive.
 Read on for everything you need to know about the updates, including how to adjust your Messenger strategies now and in the long term. 👇

-Three main aspects of the Messenger policy are changing as of March 4, 2020:
+Three main aspects of the Messenger policy changed as of March 4, 2020:

-- The 17 message tags will be reduced to four
+- The 17 message tags were reduced to four

-- Subscription messaging will only be available to registered, approved news pages
+- Subscription messaging became only be available to registered, approved news pages

 It’s the time frame during which your business is allowed to contact users with promotional or non-promotional content for free.
-The window opens and reopens any time a subscriber responds to you in Messenger.
+The window opens and reopens any time a bot user responds to you in Messenger.

 The update: It’s changing from 24+1 to 24 hours only.